F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

       create ltm virtual myVirtual 1.2.3.4:http pool myPool profiles add { http tcp }

 #.
-Set the :code:`cccl-whitelist` metadata field.
-For example:
+Add the :code:`cccl-whitelist` metadata field to the virtual server.
+For example, to add the metadata to the **myVirtual** virtual server, type:

    .. note::